samuelerickson977/initharden/README.md

 # initharden
 ## A hardening script for new Ubuntu x86-64 installations

+### Description
+initharden is a project aimed at quickly hardening new Debian flavor x86-64 installations.
+One can quickly harden their new OS install by running the `harden.sh` and adding the recommended kernel command line parameters to grub.

 ### Quick Start
 Run the following commands to get quickly started:
 ```bash